randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -Hz Act 1 boss plays the correct theme

 For the changes go to the commits section

+(2P versus is bugged and can crash loading the old S2 versus menu, tested on BlastEm)

 Note that in some instances when code is removed it is to "make room" for different code.
 I can't seem to get it to work in those instances without the game freaking out by breaking all the music.